 The IIA Regulations also require that products developed with IIA grants be manufactured in Israel at a rate (scope) which will not be less than the rate of manufacturing and added value in Israel that were set forth in the relevant grant applications submitted to the IIA.
 Furthermore, the IIA Regulations require that the know how resulting from research and development according to an IIA-approved plan, not being the product developed within the framework of such approved plan, and any right deriving therefrom may not be transferred outside of Israel (including by way of certain licenses), unless prior approval is received from the IIA.
 We received approval for the transfer of manufacturing of the sleeves outside of Israel.
 The transfer outside of Israel of manufacturing which is connected with the IIA-funded knowhow will result in a higher royalty repayment rate and may further result in increased royalties (up to three times the aggregate amount of the IIA grants plus interest thereon).
-In addition, the repayment of any IIA grants, we must nevertheless continue to comply with the requirements of the IIA Regulations.
+In addition, the transfer outside of Israel of IIA-funded knowhow may trigger additional payments to the IIA (up to six times the aggregate amount of the IIA grants plus interest thereon).
+Even following the full repayment of any IIA grants, we must nevertheless continue to comply with the requirements of the IIA Regulations.
 The foregoing restrictions and requirements for payment may impair our ability to transfer or sell our technology assets outside of Israel or to outsource or transfer development or manufacturing activities with respect to any IIA-funded know how outside of Israel.